-Here's how make this fun and easy (but messy) craft:
+Here's how to make this fun and easy (but messy) craft:

-Step 1: Pour the finely crushed seashells into a small bowl that you do not mind discarding later, if needed.
+Step 1: Protect your surface.
+Pour the finely crushed seashells into a small bowl that you do not mind discarding later if needed.

-Add enough Weldabond to make the seashells the consistency of thick, lumpy oatmeal.
-Stir with a spoon to ensure seashells are adequately covered in glue.
+Add enough Weldabond adhesive to the bowl of crushed seashells so that they are the consistency of thick, lumpy oatmeal.
+Stir the mixture with a spoon to ensure that your seashells are adequately covered in glue.

-Step 2: Working with only a small section, use the paint brush to apply a coat of the Weldabond to the bottom quarter or so of the candle.
+Step 2: Working with only a small section at a time, use the paint brush to apply a coat of the Weldabond to the bottom quarter or so of the candle.
 Allow it to sit for 30 minutes to "set."
-Avoid getting glue on the bottom of the candle.
+Make sure you don't get glue on the bottom of the candle.